gbolo/vsummary/README.md

 ```

 ## External Polling
 `vsummary-server` has a built in vCenter poller which is configurable from the web UI.
 However, if the `vsummary-server` does not have direct access to all vCenter servers, then you may deploy one or more `vsummary-poller` to collect from other vCenter(s) and send that information back to your `vsummary-server` (via the API) for a centralized view of your entire vCenter infrastructure.
 The docker image has both `vsummary-server` and `vsummary-poller` pre-installed.
-You can also build `vsummary-poller` for your OS of choice if you would like to void using docker for this.
+You can also build `vsummary-poller` for your OS of choice if you would like to avoid using docker for this.

 ### Usage of vsummary-poller
 `vsummary-poller` has two modes: